jawooson/AI_Project_3/README.md

 5. pretrained model results

 ## 1. Some Notes on Bag of Words Model
-* [https://machinelearningmastery.com/deep-learning-bag-of-words-model-sentiment-analysis/](https://machinelearningmastery.com/deep-learning-bag-of-words-model-sentiment-analysis/) This is a good article discussing generally what BoW is.

 * It really isn't a NN structure per say, it is a feature engineering pre processing step (BoW) that is then fed into a neural net.
 * The purpose of Bag of Words is to represent text data in a way that machine learning/AI algorithms can use.
 So, in the case for Neural Nets, BoW is meant to vectorize text data into a way that can be inputted as the input layer of a neural network.
 * This is interesting, because BoW has little to do with the neural net being used to model the data, it is simply a preprocessing step.
 The difficult part is knowing which deep learning model to use with this text data.
 Also, there are many ways to vectorize text data.